San Francisco Shock: 2019–2020: Back-to-back championships

-2021–present
+2021–2023

 In the offseason preceding the 2021 season, the Shock made several roster changes, including the departures of Moth and Ans and the signings of support player Brice "FDGoD" Monscavoir and damage player Charlie "nero" Zwarg.
 Through the first half of the season, the Shock had a 7–1 regular season record, but they were unable to make either of the season's first two interregional tournaments, the May Melee and June Joust, falling in the regional knockouts both times.
 Prior to the start of the third tournament cycle, the Summer Showdown, Striker retired from competitive Overwatch.
 The same day that Striker's retirement was announced, the Shock signed Ans back to the team.
 San Francisco ended the regular season with a 12–4 record but were unable to make it to any of the four midseason tournaments.
 The Shock qualified for the season playoffs after taking down the Toronto Defiant on September 5 in the Western play-in tournament.
 In the first round of the playoffs, the Shock lost to the top-seeded Shanghai Dragons, 0–3, on September 21.
 Falling to the lower bracket after the loss, San Francisco defeated the Philadelphia Fusion and Chengdu Hunters in the following days.
 Their season came to an end in the following match, as they lost to the Atlanta Reign, 1–3.